usgs/water-datapreptools/README.rst

 Installation
 ------------
 Clone these tools onto your machine using the :code:`git clone` commands.
-Or download the the repository using the link in the upper right of the repository page here: https://code.usgs.gov/StreamStats/datapreptools
+Or download the repository using the link in the upper right of the repository page here: https://code.usgs.gov/StreamStats/datapreptools

-Once downloaded, the data preparation ESRI ArcGIS toolbox can be accessed from the ArcCatalog pane in ArcMap or navigated to in ArcPro.
-The toolbox is compatible with both ArcMap (Python 2) and ArcPro (Python 3), except for the final processing step, Post Hydrodem, which relies on ArcHydro and only works with ArcMap (Python 2) at this time due to ArcHydro compatability issues with ArcPro (Python 3).
+Once downloaded, the data preparation ESRI ArcGIS toolbox can be accessed from the ArcCatalog pane in ESRI ArcMap or navigated to in ESRI ArcPro.
+The toolbox is compatible with both ESRI ArcMap (i.e. Python 2) and ArcPro (i.e. Python 3), except for the final processing step, Post Hydrodem, which relies on ArcHydro and only works with ArcMap (Python 2) at this time (2020) due to ArcHydro compatibility issues with ArcPro (i.e. Python 3).

-The ArcGIS toolbox is build from a set of Python libraries that can be called from the command line or a scripting environment to facilitate processing large volumes of data.
+The ESRI ArcGIS toolbox is built from a set of Python libraries that can be called from the command line or a scripting environment to facilitate processing large volumes of data.
 Please refer to the documentation of the :ref:`modules-label` and :ref:`examples_label` for information and examples on the usage of the tools on the command line.
-The tools run fastest via ArcPro or Python 3, but can still be used with ArcMap and Python 2 (see caveat above).
+The tools run fastest via ESRI ArcPro or Python 3, but can still be used with ESRI ArcMap and Python 2 (see caveat above).

 Documentation
 -------------